 Certain Medicare cost sharing benefits are exempt from Estate Recovery.

 The above exemptions are temporary.
-Additionally, MDHHS will not pursue Estate Recovery if it would result in an undue hardship.
+Additionally, MDHHS will temporarily defer Estate Recovery if it would result in an undue hardship.

 What is an Undue Hardship?

 An undue hardship may exist when (1) the estate subject to recovery is the primary income-producing asset of the survivors (where such income is limited), such as a family farm or business; (2) the estate subject to recovery is a home of modest value; or (3) the State's recovery of a decedent's estate would cause a survivor to become or remain eligible for Medicaid.

 To qualify for an undue hardship waiver, the applicant must satisfy a Means Test.
 This ensures that an actual hardship would result.
 An applicant will satisfy the means test if both of the following are true:

 - Total household income of the applicant is less than 200% of the poverty level for a household of the same size: and

 - Total household resources of the applicant are less than $10,000.

 As stated above, there is a presumption that no hardship exists if the hardship resulted from estate planning methods where assets were diverted in order to avoid estate recovery.

 "Home of modest value" means a home that is worth less than 50% of the average price of a home in the county where it is located on the date the Medicaid recipient died.
 The average price of a home may be determined from the tax assessment values in the county.
 You may obtain an Undue Hardship Waiver Application here, or by calling 1-844-TPL-MDCH (844-875-6324).

 How Do I Appeal an Agency Decision Regarding an Undue Hardship?